Contact us

 Symptoms include frequent cravings for specific foods, eating much more than intended, eating in secret, feelings of guilt or shame associated with eating, and making unsuccessful attempts to cut down on food consumption.

-Causes of food addiction may include genetic predisposition, psychological factors such as emotional stress or coping mechanisms for depression and anxiety, and physiological reactions to highly palatable foods, which can trigger addictive chemicals in the brain similar to drug use.
+Causes of food addiction include genetic predisposition, psychological factors such as emotional stress and coping mechanisms for depression and anxiety, and physiological reactions to highly palatable foods.
+Highly palatable foods trigger addictive chemicals in the brain, similar to drug use.

 Does Addiction Affect Mental Health?

-Yes, addiction can have profound effects on mental health.
-Substance addictions, such as alcohol or drug addiction, can lead to or worsen mental health disorders, including depression, anxiety, and bipolar disorder.
-The neurochemical changes caused by addiction can disrupt the brain’s reward system and alter mood-regulating neurotransmitters, contributing to the development or exacerbation of mental health conditions.
+Yes, addiction affects mental health.
+Substance addictions, such as alcohol and drug addiction, lead to or worsen mental health disorders, including depression, anxiety, and bipolar disorder.
+Neurochemical changes caused by addiction disrupt the brain’s reward system and alter mood-regulating neurotransmitters, contributing to the development or exacerbation of mental health conditions.

-Additionally, the consequences of addiction, such as strained relationships, financial problems, and legal issues, can lead to stress, guilt, and emotional distress, further impacting mental well-being.
-Treating both addiction and co-occurring mental health disorders is essential for comprehensive recovery and improved mental health outcomes.
+Consequences of addiction, such as strained relationships, financial problems, and legal issues, lead to stress, guilt, and emotional distress, further impacting mental well-being.
+Treating both addiction and co-occurring mental health disorders ensures comprehensive recovery and improves mental health outcomes.

-Addiction is a chronic condition, and while it cannot be completely cured, it can be effectively managed.
-With the appropriate treatment, ongoing support, and lifestyle changes, individuals can achieve long-term recovery and lead fulfilling lives.
+Appropriate treatment, ongoing support, and lifestyle changes enable individuals to achieve long-term recovery and lead fulfilling lives.
 Treatment for addiction focuses on helping individuals develop coping strategies, address underlying issues, and learn healthier ways of living.

 How Can I Help a Loved One Struggling With Addiction?